Otto Kuntze: Life and work

 In 1886, Kuntze visited the Russian Near East and spent the 1887–88 period on the Canary Islands.
 The results of both journeys became part of his main work, the Revisio.
 He also published Plantae orientali-rossicae (Kuntze, 1887).
 At the beginning of the 1890s, he left for South America, of which he managed to see nearly all countries.
 In 1894, he visited the Southern African countries as well as the German colonies.

 He edited the botanical collection from his world voyage encompassing 7,700 specimens in Berlin and Kew Gardens.
 The publication came as a shock to botanists, since Kuntze had entirely revised taxonomy.
 He changed the names of nearly 30000 taxa in his three-volume treatise, 2,226 page total, Revisio Generum Plantarum (1891-1898).
 It was widely rejected or deliberately ignored.
 There were nearly 50 publications between 1891 and 1893 criticizing his work and he tried to respond to them.

 In 1894 he made a trip to Africa visiting South Africa, Mozambique, Tanganyika and Egypt.
 He returned sick with emphysema from which he suffered until his death.
 He moved his library and herbarium to Villa Girola, San Remo and lived there from 1896.
 He continued to respond to critics and attended the 1900 Botanical Congress in Paris.
 In 1904 he made another trip to Ceylon, Australia, New Zealand, Hawaii and the United States.
-He died in San Remo and was survived by his wife Helene.
-Kuntze's herbarium was purchased from his widow by the New York Botanical Garden in 1907.
+He died in San Remo on 28 Jan 1907.
+His wife Helene outlived him, and sold his herbarium to the New York Botanical Garden in 1907, where much of it remains.
 Not all his types have been found.